-Nursery fentanyl death provokes horror and fear in Bronx
+Nursery boy's fentanyl death provokes horror in Bronx

 "The incident is atrocious and so tragic," said New York City Council Member Eric Dinowitz, whose district covers the daycare's neighbourhood.

-"It speaks to obviously the need for justice for this poor family who lost their sweet young child and the other families who almost lost their children."

-Divino Niño nursery is located in Kingsbridge Heights, a predominately Hispanic and Latino community nestled in the north-west Bronx in New York City.
+Divino Niño nursery is located in Kingsbridge Heights, a predominately Hispanic and Latino community nestled in the north-west Bronx.

 Mr Dinowitz and others who grew up in the area say the community - and the Bronx as a whole - has long faced issues of drug trafficking, homelessness and underinvestment.